jyruzicka/rubyfocus/README.md

 Other goals include:

-* Updating via the [Omni Sync Server](https://manage.sync.omnigroup.com/) rather than relying on local files.
+* Registering with the Omni Sync Server, so you don't need to always delete + reinstantiate the database.
+* Determining when you're "detached" from the latest version on the OSS.
-* A couple of example projects using rubyfocus
+* A couple of example projects using rubyfocus (especially a static webpage generator for kanban)

 # History

+## 0.3.1 // 2015-12-31

+* [Fixed] IDRefs will now return +nil+ if the relevant ID is not set.

 ## 0.3.0 // 2015-10-17